 The paper is organized as follows: We first analyze the predictability of the SNPs and evaluate the tradeoff between the amount of identifying information recovered versus the predictability of the eQTLs using expression datasets.
-Next we present the 3 step individual identification framework and study different aspects of vulnerability using the framework.
-In the last section, we present a novel and simple but effective genotype prediction method, which can be employed in most scenarios, and use it in our framework.
+Next we present the 3 step individual identificationcharacterization framework and study different aspects of vulnerability using the framework.
+We utilize a representative dataset and evaluate the fraction of characterizable individuals in a general setting.
+In the last section, to illustrate a practicality of the attack scenario, we present a novel and simple but effective and generally applicable genotype prediction method, which can be employed in most scenarios, and use it in our framework and evaluate the fraction of characterizable individuals on the representative dataset.